jigglycrumb/react-workshop/slides/slides.md

 ## JavaScript problems before React

-- Having a bunch of functions that handle different things can quickly get messy,
+- Having a loose collection of functions that handle different things can quickly get messy,
   causing bugs and unwanted side effects

 - Changing the HTML structure can break selectors and cause bugs